How to get Saved

 Audience: Philosophers who were curious to know what foreign God Paul was about to introduce.
 (Acts 17:19-21)

-The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead. -- Acts 17:30-31
+The times of ignorance God overlooked, but now He commands all people everywhere to repent, because He has fixed a day on which He will judge the world in righteousness by a man whom He has appointed; and of this He has given assurance to all by raising him from the dead. -- Acts 17:30-31

 Purpose: Paul uses the opportunity to warn the Greek about God's coming judgement if they do not repent from their idols and sins.
 At this point they were not interested to get saved yet, that is why it was pointless to reason with them about faith, baptism, and so on.
 However, this warning caught some people's attention and lead the separately to salvation (Acts 17:34) of which the details were not recorded.